This post may contain affiliate links. This means if you click on the link and purchase

 Great question!
 Nealey is a professional organizer from Texas, and John is a political scientist from New Jersey (read more about us in chapter 1).
 It's a pleasure to meet you!

 There's no manual for entering the real world...until now!
-This book is our "manual" for life so far, and it has some really great lessons in it.
+This life lessons book is our "manual" for life so far, and it has some really great teachings in it.
 Yes, we are young, but we've been through some pretty hairy situations and have come out on the other side standing tall.
 Learn from our experiences and use them to benefit your life.

 "I spent an afternoon reading "Life Lessons" by Nealey Stapleton and John